 The NSW Environment Planning and Assessment Act 1979 is the framework for approval of development in NSW.
-This proposal will be assessed under Part 4 of the EP&A Act, which requires the determining authority (usually Council) to not approve local development (Development Applications, DA's) without considering the heads of consideration in section 4.15, which requires the assessment of relevant legislation (Biodiversity Conservation Act, SEPP, LEPs, DCPs ect.)(4.15a), the environmental impact of the proposal (4.15b) and the suitability of the site for development (4.15c).
-Section 4 of this report addresses the BC Act and the relevant heads of consideration.
+This proposal will be assessed under Part 4 of the EP&A Act, which requires the determining authority (usually Council) to not approve local development (Development Applications, DA's) without considering the heads of consideration in S 4.15 of the EPA Act, which requires the assessment of relevant legislation (Biodiversity Conservation Act, SEPP, LEPs, DCPs ect.)(4.15a), the environmental impact of the proposal (4.15b) and the suitability of the site for development (4.15c).
+Section 6.3 of this report addresses the BC Act and the relevant heads of consideration.